Find job training programs and free career placement services.

 Job placement and employment help from charities or non-profits

-Community Action Agencies are a great local resource for anything employment related.
-Government grants allow these non-profits to offer various forms of financial assistance, pass out free employment related items (such as professional work clothes, gasoline vouchers, computers), and so much more.
+Community Action Agencies near you are a great local resource for assistance programs that are employment related.
+Government grants allow these non-profits to offer various forms of financial assistance, pass out free employment related items (such as professional work clothes, gasoline vouchers, cars for work, computers), and so much more.
 Many locations also offer free workshops and classes around topics such as how to interview, preparing resumes, using online tools to find a job, and they give other support.
 Read more about community action agency job training programs.

 Non-profits provide free computer training.
 There are coding (programming classes) for people who want to touch up on their skills or transition into a new career.
 Free workshops as well as classes also provide students with website development skills, database management, and a wide variety of other IT resources.
 Read about free computer classes and coding from non-profits.

 Free CDL training, both paid an unpaid, is available.
 Trucking companies, non-profits and government agencies help people get a free Class A commercial driver’s license.
 The programs range from grant money to apprenticeship, paid training (with guaranteed employment) from companies and many others.
 Most of the job training resources are for people with no experience as well, and find free CDL training near you.